Swapnamoy3/Story-Speeks/README.md

     ```
 2. The application will be accessible at `http://localhost:8080`.

+## Deployment

+The application is deployed and accessible at: [https://story-speeks.onrender.com](https://story-speeks.onrender.com)

 ### Environment Variables

 You can customize the TTS engine by setting the `TTS_ENGINE` environment variable when running the container.